AhmedMoustafaa/Vehicle-Design-Compendium/05_Tools_and_Software_Guides/README.md

 * **Key Guidelines:**
     * [Abbreviations.pdf](./XFLR5/Abbreviations.pdf)
     * [XFLR5 Guidelines.pdf](./XFLR5/XFLR5%20Guidelines.pdf)
-* **Software and Internal Documentation:**
-    * The `xflr5-6.10` folder contains the executable software and its own comprehensive internal `doc` directory with further technical details and figures.
-Consider exploring it directly for in-depth understanding.

 **Note:** This section will also house user-created tutorials and practical application guides for these and other tools.